yeetari/vull/README.md

      x11-libs/libxcb \
      x11-libs/xcb-util

-Note that `meshoptimizer` and `simdjson` are always linked to via `FetchContent`, and that `bc7enc_rdo` is vendored.
+Note that `meshoptimizer` is always linked to via `FetchContent`, and that `bc7enc_rdo` is vendored.
 The vulkan validation layers (`vulkan-layers`) are not required but are extremely useful for development and testing.

 ### Configuring CMake